 Although common in South Dakota and in other states to the west, this species barely enters Iowa.
-It is known from only one population in the loess hills in western Plymouth County.
-It may have had a slightly larger range in the past; recent reports suggest relict populations re-establishing or movement of the existing population.
+It is known from only one population in the Loess Hills in western Plymouth County.
+It may have had a slightly larger range in the past; recent reports suggest relic populations re-establishing or movement of the existing population.

 Prairie rattlers are found in rolling prairies, grasslands, pastures, and other open prairie areas.
-Klauber (1997) states that the most common habitat utilized by C. v. viridis are the grassy plains, the country of the prairie dog and the burrowing owl.
+Klauber (1997) states that the most common habitat utilized by prairie rattlesnakes are the grassy plains, the country of the prairie dog and the burrowing owl.

 These snakes seem to emerge from winter dormancy in late April and early May.
 Many may be found overwintering together and groups may be seen basking outside the dens in spring and fall.
 Klauber (1997) gives a detailed summary of dens from South Dakota.
 They are located on south facing slopes in rocky crevices.
 In the absence of such structure, they use deep burrows dug by prairie dogs and badgers.
 These burrows are favored on slight south facing elevations for warmth.
 During the summer, they move into home ranges.
 As with many snakes, they are diurnal in the spring and fall, but shift to nocturnal activity during warmer summer months.